jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Select-Configuration-Linux.md

 * Storage:

 	JD Cloud provides Cloud Disk and local disk.
 A local disk is a storage device on a physical machine where the cloud server is located.
 It can obtain a lower delay, but there is a risk of single point data loss.
 The Cloud Disk adopts a multi-backup and distributed storage mode with high data reliability.
-The Cloud Disk provides **SSD Cloud Disk** and **Premium Hdd Cloud Disk** to be used as the system disk and data disk for the instance.
+Cloud Disk Service provides various types of Cloud Disks to be taken by instances as system and data disks.
 Please see [Cloud Disk Type](http://docs.jdcloud.com/en/cloud-disk-service/specifications) for details.

 	* System Disk:: Support local disk and cloud disk, of which the local disk has 40GB for free, and the capacity cannot be changed.
 The cloud disk supports 40GB~500GB.
 	* Data Disk: If the system disk is a local disk, it supports attaching 8 data disks.
 If the system disk is a cloud disk, it supports attaching 7 data disks.
-It supports SSD cloud disk and Premium Hdd cloud disk, and the capacity can be set by yourself.
+The capacity can be set by yourself.

    Different types of cloud disks support different capacity ranges:

-   * Premium Hdd Cloud Disk as a data disk: 20G~3,000G.
+   * General SSD cloud disks are used as data disks: 20G~4000G.
-   * SSD Cloud Disk as data disk: 20G~1,000G.
+   * Performance SSD cloud disks are used as data disks: 20G~4000G.
+   * Capacity-oriented HDD cloud disks are used as data disks: 20G~4000G.

 * Networking:
     * VPC and Subnet: Select VPC and Subnet: You need to create a VPC and a subnet in the VPC first.
 Please see [VPC](http://docs.jdcloud.com/virtual-private-cloud/product-overview) and [Subnet](http://docs.jdcloud.com/virtual-private-cloud/subnet-features) for details.